Go Evaluation

 Running Go

-To run Go code within the template, you use the dash - character.
+To run Go code in Haml or Slim, you use the dash - character.
 Following the dash, you may use any valid Go code.

 %p